ZINIER 2.0 Iconfolio

-Improve clarity & legibility of UI design library
+Improve clarity & readability of UI design library

-Minimise cognitive load in all product interfaces— by utilising familiar design elements while adhering to existing user mental models on app usage
+Minimise cognitive load for all product interfaces— by leveraging familiar design patterns while building on established mental models of the app

 Reduce onboarding time × in-app semiotics

-Define a design style in synergy with the improved brand direction of Zinier.
-Proper use of geometry and boldness, but still easy on the eyes.
-One that works well with the current interface text styles (Open Sans), as well as corporate typeface in the logo.
+Define a design style in synergy with the rebrand direction of Zinier.
+Apt use of geometry and boldness, but still easy on the eyes.
+One that works optimally with both the current interface text styles (ie Open Sans), and corporate logotype.

 Build a new and consistent library to use across Zinier’s product ecosystem—distinct and recognisable as a family.

 Icons + Text = Builds connection with visual + function.
 Forms a unity, distinguishing the different elements located on the left side panel of the Zinier platform.
 Abstract ideas may need visual signifiers (eg nodes, service insights and AI recommendations).